Introduction

 - Maintenance:

 In conclusion, understanding and leveraging the role of root systems can significantly enhance gravel stability on slopes.
-By selecting appropriate plants and ensuring their proper establishment, you can create a robust natural barrier against erosion and gravel displacement.
+By selecting suitable plants and ensuring their proper establishment, you can create a robust natural barrier against erosion and gravel displacement.
 This method not only addresses immediate stability issues but also contributes to the long-term resilience and beauty of your landscape.

 Conclusion